-Vincent Dwyer is a corporate Partner, the head of the Corporate Practice Group of the firm in Australia and Energy practice head in the Asia-Pacific.
+Vincent Dwyer is a corporate Partner and Energy practice head in the Asia-Pacific.
 For over 20 years, Vincent has advised on domestic and cross border merger and acquisition transactions and project development, for buyers, sellers, consortia and government in Australia and Asia.
 He also advises on listed company capital raisings, governance and listing rules issues; capital management structures (such as capital reductions and share buy-backs); joint ventures, partnerships and shareholder arrangements; and ASIC, ASX and FIRB applications.

 In the energy and infrastructure industries, Vincent has acted: